saiaditya-ai/rural_survey_bot/README.md

 cd frontend
 npx serve -l 5173
 ```
+Visit [http://localhost:8000](http://localhost:8000) to check the status of the backend and its docs
 Open [http://localhost:5173](http://localhost:5173) to use the demo.

 ### 2. Full System (database + services)